Aceinna/docs_openrtk/setup-OpenRTK.rst

-OpenRTK330 EVK and Setup
+Quick Start
 ==========================

 .. contents:: Contents
     :local:

-EVK Introduction
+OpenRTK330LI EVK Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OpenRTK330 Evalution Kit (EVK) is designed to evaluate the OpenRTK330 module with the  online Aceinna Navigation Studio (ANS) and related software stack.
+The OpenRTK330LI Evalution Kit (EVK) is designed to evaluate the OpenRTK330LI module with the  online Aceinna Navigation Studio (ANS) and related software stack.
 A full set of OpenRTK330 EVK is shown below after you unpack the product box.

 .. figure:: media/EvalKit.png
     :width: 7.0in